Questioning the Billable Hour

 Robert was a professional writer, not of screenplays or magazine articles, but of original custom newsletters.
 Despite his ability as a wordsmith in a range of contexts, the market consistently regarded him as a newsletter specialist and brought that business to him.
 Robert decided to embrace this.
 The rationale behind his business model was simple: Give people what they want.

-In keeping with that rationale, he developed a business model that would always create original, authentic newsletters for standard fees.
+In keeping with that rationale, he developed a business model that would always create original, custom newsletters for standard fees.

 Robert's writing for any client always retained a degree of original authenticity that made his third-party authorship invisible.
 He also trained and managed a small cohort of writers in his techniques, so that readers would always assume the writing to be that of the newsletter issuer’s.